inmanityus/Gaming-System-AI-Core/docs/assessment/GAME-READINESS-ASSESSMENT.md

     - observability, auditability, and traceability.

 - **Key Gaps & Risks**
-  - **No policy enforcement beyond global safety**: Player-specific content profiles and per-session policy snapshots do not exist.
+  - **Policy enforcement not yet wired into runtime**: Player-specific content profiles and per-session policy snapshots now exist, but Guardrails Monitor, Model Management, Story Teller, UE5, and other generators are not yet consuming them for real enforcement or filtering decisions.
-  - **No content-level validation**: Generated/visual/audio content is not checked against player policies; this is a major blocker for ratings compliance and player trust.
-  - **Audit/compliance**: Without `content_violations` and audit logs, it’s hard to prove compliance to ratings bodies or users.
+  - **Content-level validation is only skeletal**: The Content Validator has contracts and basic comparison logic but is not yet integrated with 4D Vision, Audio QA, or live NATS pipelines; no production `CONTENT.VIOLATION` writes to the `content_violations` table occur yet.
+  - **Audit/compliance paths unproven**: Although `content_violations` is defined, there is no end-to-end logging, export, or ESRB/PEGI-style reporting implemented; compliance still cannot be demonstrated from real data.

 - **Next Steps (Phase 4+)**
-  - Prioritize implementation of TCG-01…04 (Content Level Manager + session snapshot) and TCG-05…08 (Content Validator) before other ETHELRED domains.
+  - Finish Milestones 1–2 for Content Governance by hardening and integrating the new code paths:
+    - Wire Settings → Guardrails Monitor → Model Management (TCG-09) so policies actively shape generation and filtering.
+    - Connect Content Validator to upstream detectors (4D Vision, Audio Auth, Story/Text streams), persist violations into `content_violations`, and emit `events.ethelred.content.v1.violation` (TCG-05–08, TCG-10).
-  - Add content governance suites (unit, integration, scenario/E2E) to `MASTER-TEST-REGISTRY.md` and tag them as **deployment-blocking** for public builds.
+  - Add content governance suites (unit, integration, scenario/E2E) to `MASTER-TEST-REGISTRY.md` and tag them as **deployment-blocking** for public builds once stable.
   - Ensure Content Governance is integrated with Multi-Language and Story Memory before declaring ETHELRED “ready”.

 ---